June 11, 2019

 The honorees included Board of Trustee Scholarship recipients, National Adult Education Honors Society inductees, previous Westlake Health Foundation Scholarship recipients and new American citizens.
 In total, students enrolled in Triton’s Adult Ed Programs hailed from 18 countries and spoke nine different native languages.

 Fabioloa Navarro first began learning English at Triton College in 2012 after coming to America from her native Mexico.
 She shared her inspiring story as the keynote speaker at the ceremony.
-After completing the ESL Program, she enrolled in the medical terminology bridge class and later used the Westlake Scholarship to complete Triton’s Opthalmic Technology Associate Degree Program in 2018.
+After completing the ESL Program, she enrolled in the medical terminology bridge class and later used the Westlake Scholarship to complete Triton’s Ophthalmic Technology Associate Degree Program in 2018.
 She now works as an ophthalmic technician.

 “I worked hard and I never gave up.
 If I can do it, you can do it,” Navarro told the graduates.
 “Just keep dreaming, you have already taken the first step, just keep going.”